Posted on: Wednesday, April 29th, 2026

 Reception with hors d’oeuvres immediately following

-We held our Annual Meeting on May 14, a special evening dedicated to celebrating our incredible members, volunteers, partners and the communities we serve. here truly is Strength in Community.
+Join us for a special evening dedicated to celebrating our incredible members, volunteers, partners and the communities we serve.
+We are all in, all together in strengthening community.

 Congratulations to this year’s Award Recipients!